Art-of-WiFi/UniFi-API-browser/README.md

 - timing details of API queries can help "benchmark" your controller
 - useful tool when developing applications that make use of the API
 - the API exposes more data than is visible through the Controller's web interface which makes the tool useful for troubleshooting purposes
+- comes bundled with an extensive PHP API client for accessing the Unifi Controller API

 ### Data collections currently implemented
 - Clients/users